top of page

 Do you have a building for your dogs?

 Yes, I do.
 It is called my home.
 A bedroom has been converted into the "puppy room" where puppies are born and raised.
-A 2020 addition to the house was created specifically for the dogs where they are crated at night to keep them from roaming and barking at night.
+A 2020 addition to the house was created specifically for the dogs where they are crated at night to keep them from roaming and barking.
 There are also 3 separate yards with doggy doors that allow for them to play and exercise in smaller groups that I know will get along well.
 It is more of a kennel setup than some people agree with but it works well for me and the dogs are happy.
 In 2022 I added a small temperature controlled building with some kennel runs that are used for daytime turnout only.
 This helps prevent any squabbles between males, unplanned pregnancies, and is a nice secure and safer turnout area for puppies.

 What type of health testing do you have done on your breeding dogs?